passiv/snaptrade-sdks/sdks/csharp/docs/ReferenceDataApi.md

 <a name="getsymbolsbyticker"></a>
 # **GetSymbolsByTicker**
-> UniversalSymbol GetSymbolsByTicker (Guid ticker, Guid? symbolId = null)
+> UniversalSymbol GetSymbolsByTicker (string ticker, Guid? symbolId = null)

 Get details of a symbol by the ticker